-How to Clean & Restore Metal Furniture
+How to Clean & Restore Garden Furniture

 Caring for your metal garden furniture not only helps it last longer but keeps it looking beautiful season after season.
 Whether it’s a hand-forged bench nestled beneath a tree or a dining set that gathers friends on summer evenings, knowing how to clean metal garden furniture properly makes all the difference.
 At Nkuku, our expertise lies in crafting timeless pieces using natural materials and time-honoured techniques, designed to live well indoors and out.
 In this guide, you’ll find practical advice on how to care for your furniture, from regular cleaning tips to ways to protect it from the elements.
 With a little thoughtful maintenance, your outdoor furniture can continue to bring comfort and character to your garden for years to come.
 Discover more from our outdoor furniture and garden décor collections to complete your space.